 - Add the diced yellow onions to the pan with the bacon fat and cook 6-8 minutes until browned and slightly caramelized.
 Add the onions to the large bowl with the potatoes, then crumble the cooked bacon and add it in as well.

-- In a medium-sized bowl, whisk together the apple cider vinegar, mustard, green onions, salt, and pepper until smooth.
+- In a medium-sized bowl, whisk together the apple cider vinegar, mustard, honey, green onions, salt, and pepper until smooth.
 Pour dressing over the potatoes and toss to coat.
 Serve warm.